 • Most sold and most recently sold products in your inventory.

 Perfect Order Percentage (POP) counted all your perfect orders.
 That is, every order that wasn’t shipped late and the buyer didn’t ask about it.
-It only counted if you didn’t get any negative feedback, claims, refunds, or chargeback cancellations.
+It only counted if you didn’t get any negative A performance rating on a scale of 1 to … More, claims, refunds, or chargeback cancellations.
 A score of over 95% over the past 90 days was ideal.

 But here’s what the Account Health dashboard looks like today.
 As seen below, baseline performance targets are still the main metrics on Amazon.
 Alongside them, the Product Policy Compliance menu goes to show that things continue to change on Amazon.